goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 Using the *bluebream* project template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we will create the directory layout for ticket
+In this section we will create the directory layout for our ticket
 collector application.
-I assume you have already installed
+I will assume that you have already installed
 ``bluebream`` using the ``easy_install bluebream`` command as
 mentioned in the :ref:`started-getting` chapter.
 We are going to use
 the project name ``ticketcollector`` and namespace package name